 - Server Administrators that go MIA for 30 or more days can be subject to delink and/or removal of access to the network, DNS removal of linked (or split) server.

 - Periodically updates will be issued for our IRC Server Software (Nefarious 2 IRCu):

 - Security Releases: When an update is released due to security purposes, each server will be expected to update within 24 hours.
 If a server has not updated a security release within 24 hours, IRC4Fun Admins will take a vote on having the server JUPEd until it complies.
 If compliance doesn’t occur within 7 days; the server will be juped and IRC4Fun Admins will take a vote on permanently delinking the server.

 - Normal Releases: When an update is released, it is strongly recommended that all servers update their software within 14 days.
 All servers must update their software on normal releases within 30 days of the software release date.

 - Incompatibility Updates: When an update is released that may be incompatible with previous versions, a vote will be initiated for IRC4Fun Admins on whether and when to update.

-- InspIRCd Modules: Only approved modules may be loaded.
-No other additional InspIRCd modules may be loaded without prior approval from IRC4Fun Admins (as the modules loaded must be the same on all servers) No IRC4Fun server (client or hub) may utilize any “spy” modules, devices or functions.
+- Nefarious2 Modules: Only approved modules may be loaded.
+No other additional ChatIRCd modules may be loaded without prior approval from IRC4Fun Admins (as the modules loaded must be the same on all servers) No IRC4Fun server (client or hub) may utilize any “spy” modules, devices or functions.
 Failure to comply with this policy will result in immediate jupe and delink process for the violating server. *Attempting to load un-authorized modules can also result in your server immediately squitting from IRC4Fun.

 Consequences for Violation